leusonmario/toy-project/README.md

 # toy-project

-Project used as a git submodule.
-It is also used as input for test suites.
+Project used as a git submodule and input for test suite execution.